judah-daniels/myrtle-presentation/README.md

-# Intro
+# Myrtle presentation

-This repo contains slides, exercises and cheat-sheets for several talks and courses.
+This repo contains slides for my end of internship presentation at myrtle.ai

 To build everything: